June 4-5, 2022

 Shavuot is the Hebrew word for “weeks” and refers to the Jewish festival marking the giving of the Torah at Mount Sinai, which occurs seven weeks after Passover.
 Shavuot, like many other Jewish holidays, began as an ancient agricultural festival that marked the end of the spring barley harvest and the beginning of the summer wheat harvest.
 In ancient times, Shavuot was a pilgrimage festival during which Israelites brought crop offerings to the Temple in Jerusalem.
 Today, it is a celebration of Torah, education, and actively choosing to participate in Jewish life.

-It is also customary to study the Torah during the night of Shavout, in preparation for the revelation at Sinai the next morning.
-This late night study session is called a Tikkun Leil Shavout.
+It is also customary to study the Torah during the night of Shavuot, in preparation for the revelation at Sinai the next morning.
+This late-night study session is called a Tikkun Leil Shavuot.
 Additionally, in many synagogues, Shavout is linked with confirmation, marking a milestone in our children’s formal religious education.

-At Temple Beth Ami, Shavout is celebrated with an Erev Shavout Service (which includes Yiskor and a late night time of study and reflection) and a Shavout Family Celebration for pre-schoolers and their families.
+At Temple Beth Ami, Shavout is celebrated with an Erev Shavuot Service (which includes Yizkor and a late-night time of study and reflection) and a Shavuot Family Celebration.

 All services will be held in the sanctuary and by live stream.

 - Saturday, June 4 at 6:30 pm – Shavuot Service with Yizkor followed by a Tikkun Leil (study time with rabbis)

 - Sunday, June 5, 10:30 am – 12 pm – Family Friendly Shavuot Festival Service

 - Sunday, June 5, 11:30 am – 12 pm – Shavuot Pre-K Celebration with Cantor Larry